- Family name: Asteraceae

 - General description: Erect herbaceous perennial with narrow, alternate leaves, branching stems and compact stalks of small white to lavender, daisy-like flowers with yellow centers.
 Vigorous.
 Prefers moist, well-drained soils in full sun.
 Spreads rapidly by rhizomes.
 Can be weedy in gardens.
 Flowers attractive to various pollinators.

 - Type: Herbaceous perennial

-- Candidate for home gardens: Showy flowers, long blooming period
+- Candidate for home gardens: Vigorous and easy to grow.
+Attractive when blooming

 The Florida Wildflowers & Butterflies projects at the Florida Museum are sponsored in part by the State of Florida and the Florida Wildflower Foundation, Inc.